 The data suggest that men were more likely overall to be chosen or rated as leaders, in part because they had more assertive personalities and thus spoke up more.
 Men and women were equally likely to emerge as leaders, however, when groups interacted for more than 20 minutes—possibly, the researchers write, because members relied less on gender stereotypes as they became better acquainted.

 Other research shows that male and female leaders perform equally well.
-Considering the gender gap at the top of organizational charts, “that's a ton of human capital that organizations are ignoring,” says Katie Badura, a management researcher at the University at Buffalo, S.U.N.Y., and the lead author of the new study.
+Considering the gender gap at the top of organizational charts, “that's a ton of human capital that organizations are ignoring,” says Katie Badura, a management researcher at the Georgia Institute of Technology and the lead author of the study.
 She says women should not be asked to change their behavior as a way of addressing this situation; rather organizations should train employees to change their perspectives.

 Alice Eagly, a psychologist at Northwestern University, who conducted a similar analysis 27 years ago, praised the project's large scale.
 Eagly advocates for women's empowerment, but she also has advice for men: “Be less dominant.
 Let other people have some time to talk.”